dotnet/docs-maui/docs/fundamentals/shell/navigation.md

 ::: moniker range=">=net-maui-8.0"

+### Pass single use object-based navigation data

-Alternatively, you can use the `GoToAsync` overload that enables you to pass single use navigation data as a `ShellNavigationQueryParameters` object.
-A `ShellNavigationQueryParameters` object is intended for navigation data that's cleared after navigation has occurred.
+Single use object-based navigation data can be passed with a `GoToAsync` overload that specifies a `ShellNavigationQueryParameters` argument.
+A `ShellNavigationQueryParameters` object is intended for single use navigation data that's cleared after navigation has occurred.
 The following example shows navigating while passing data as a `ShellNavigationQueryParameters` object:

 ```csharp
 async void OnCollectionViewSelectionChanged(object sender, SelectionChangedEventArgs e)